mhuyvu/martinvu.github.io/research.md

 <H3>Selected Working Papers </H3>
-<b>Stephen D. Schwab</b>  "<a href="/images/Schwab_JMP_2022.09.02.pdf"> The Value of Specific Information: Evidence from Disruptions to the Patient-
+<b>Stephen D. Schwab</b>  "<a href="/images/JMP_2023.04.06.pdf"> The Value of Specific Knowledge: Evidence from Disruptions to the Patient-
   Physician Relationship</a>”
 <br><br>

 Abby Alpert, <b>Stephen D. Schwab</b>, and Ben Ukert "<a href="https://www.nber.org/papers/w30110">Opioid Abuse and Employment Outcomes: Evidence from the U.S. Military</a>”
 <br>

-<b>Stephen D. Schwab</b> and Manasvini Singh "<a href="https://www.dropbox.com/s/80qr9jucgsatwea/Power_most_recent.pdf?dl=0">How Power Shapes Behavior: Evidence from Physicians"
+<b>Stephen D. Schwab</b> and Manasvini Singh "<a href="power_2023.03.20.pdf">How Power Shapes Behavior: Evidence from Physicians"

 <H3>Publications</H3>